wonjohnchoi/Simple-Python-File-Server-With-Browse-Upload-and-Authentication/README.md

 Find the latest version at https://github.com/wonjohnchoi/Simple-Python-File-Server-With-Browse-Upload-and-Authentication

 ###How To Install
-`sudo chmod 700 install`

-`sudo chmod 700 uninstall`
+Read and edit settings.py.

 `sudo ./install`

-Once the installation is complete, this file server is registered as an upstart service.
+Once the script is completed, this file server should be registered as an upstart service.

-Check the file server at localhost:PORT
+Check the file server at http://host:port/base_url

 ###How To Uninstall
 `sudo ./uninstall`